Beyond Mandalay Capital

 You will also have time to take a stroll around this enchanting village before cruising back to the shore.

-Visit Mount Popa,a 1,518m high extinct volcano to enjoy wonderful views of the surrounding area and contunue to Bagan (approx. 1.5 hours drive).
+If time permits, visit Mount Popa,a 1,518m high extinct volcano to enjoy wonderful views of the surrounding area and continunue to Bagan (approx. 1.5 hours drive).

 Mount Popa is dedicated to animist spirits known as ‘nats’ and you will have time to climb the 777 steps to the shrine at the top of the peak.
 At the foot of mountain, you could observe Nat Shrine contains a display of mannequin like figures representing the 37 Nat and is a major pilgrimage destination.
 There will be the opportunity to explore the fascinating monasteries, stupas and shrine